satishdotpatel/satishdotpatel.github.io/_posts/2021-03-29-openstack-ansible-ovn-deployment.markdown

   ovn-ovsdb-server-sb.service                            loaded active running   Open vSwitch database server for OVN Southbound database
 ```

-You can view north and south database using ovn-nbctl and ovn-sbctl commands.

-northbound, currently we don't have any router/switch/port that is why ovn-nbctl return nothing.
+You can view north and south database using ovn-nbctl and ovn-sbctl commands. currently we don't have any router/switch/port that is why ovn-nbctl return nothing.

 ```
 root@os-infra-1-neutron-ovn-northd-container-24eea9c2:~# ovn-nbctl show
 root@os-infra-1-neutron-ovn-northd-container-24eea9c2:~#
 ```

-southbound, you can see two compute nodes as known as Chassis.
+you can see two compute nodes in southbound db as known as Chassis.

 ```
 root@os-infra-1-neutron-ovn-northd-container-24eea9c2:~# ovn-sbctl show